haneytron/dache/README.md

 ## 1.4.7

 - Enabled Dache client support for keys with spaces in them.
 These keys replace the space with an underscore '_' character.
+- Fixed logical error in TagRoutingTable that would cause an eventual memory leak
+- Cleaned up TagRoutingTable memory usage

 # INSTALLATION INSTRUCTIONS